zemmyang/hebrew-touch-typing/README.md

 Touch typing can dramatically improve your typing speed and free your mind from staring at the keyboard.
 With it, typing becomes more natural.

+### Credits

+Many thanks to https://github.com/dlvhdr for the initial design and implementation.
+All I did was add dark mode and a way to hide the keyboard.

 ### Built With